-Fearful for his life after his "talk" with Gus the other day, Walt meets with an arms dealer named Lawson to purchase a gun for his own protection.
+Fearful for his life after his "talk" with Gus the other day, Walt meets with an arms dealer named Lawson to purchase a gun.
 The gun he ultimately decides on is a Ruger light compact revolver with .38 snub ammo.

 Meanwhile, Jesse buys a new sound system for his home, which he shows off to Badger and Skinny Pete.
-He then offers some blue meth for them.
-Badger and Skinny Pete are both reluctant, having been invested in their rehabilitation, but Jesse manages to coax them to fall off the wagon.
+He then offers them meth.
+Badger and Skinny Pete are both reluctant, having been invested in their rehab group, but Jesse manages to coax them to fall off the wagon.
 Eventually, they invite other people over for a dance party at Jesse's house, mainly so Jesse can take his mind off of his guilt over Gale's death...

-As Hank takes up collecting and examining minerals to help him cope with his disability and struggles with physical therapy, becoming increasingly distant from Marie all the while; Skyler calls Walt about his dragging his feet in purchasing the car wash.
+As Hank takes up collecting and examining minerals to help him cope with his disability after the cartel's attack and his struggles with physical therapy, he becomes increasingly cold and distant to Marie.
+Skyler calls Walt about his dragging his feet in purchasing Bogdan's car wash to launder their money.
 Walt is cross with Skyler for discussing the matter over a phone, but Skyler insists that if Walt won't "pull the trigger", she'd contact Saul and do it herself.

 The following day, Skyler visits Bogdan at his car wash to discuss buying out his business.
 Bogdan asks for ten million dollars.
 Skyler counters with an offer of approximately $800,000, based on research that she did on the car wash and the industry, to which Bogdan counters with a price of twenty million dollars.
 He recognizes Skyler as Walt's wife, talks about how he acted on the day he quit, and belittles Walt, stating that he wasn't man enough to come and "sends his woman" to do his dirty work for him, pissing Skyler off.